 Project status

-- The first phase of architectural design is complete
+- The final phase of architectural design is complete

-- The superintendence consultancy tender has closed and is under evaluation
+- The superintendence consultancy tender has been awarded

-- The financial agreement with the State Government for the final $5m is being completed
+- The financial agreement with the State Government for $10M is now complete

 - The management order terms for the land transfer are being negotiated with the State Government